jlake503/Design6/Lab2/README.md

 # Lab 2
-In Lab 2, students shall use the IoT repository, information learned in lessons 1 and 2, and the command line to execute a series of commands as follows:
+In Lab 2, students will use the IoT repository, information learned in lessons 1 and 2, and the command line to execute a series of commands as follows:

 ```
 hostname